 So be aware, slow progress does not equal a workout plateau.
 If you're able to still do as many reps or sets before and lift the same weights, or are able to see and feel the results then you're making progress.

 Here are signs that you've hit a plateau:

 Loss in overall strength and performance: Usually the decrease in performance is significant.
 You are no longer able to match the lifts you did before, nor increase the reps, sets, or weight.

-Lack of motivation + increased irritability: Your body feels tired and no longer has the same motivation to hit the weights like before.
-Typically when you first start a new training program, you're pumped and excited for the first few weeks.
-If you notice a decline in your mood and notice that you’re feeling more irritable while training then your body is most likely over stressed.
+Lack of motivation + increased irritability: Your body feels tired and no longer has the same motivation to hit the weights as before.
+Typically when you start a new training program, you're pumped and excited for the first few weeks.
+If you notice a decline in your mood and notice that you’re feeling more irritable while training then your body is most likely overstressed.

 Decrease in appetite: The decrease in performance often happens because your body is tired and overworked.
 Well, even our muscle receptors get tired and no longer are as responsive to accepting calories.
 Your body is tired so it's working less efficiently which in turn leads to a sluggish metabolism.

 The most common reason you might have hit a weight loss plateau is because your body has adapted to your exercise routine.
 Think of progressive overload - a common weightlifting tool used by those strength training.
 Progressive overload is the key to muscle growth.
 It works by using heavier weights or increasing the workout volume, this forces your muscles to work harder over time.
 If you're not practicing progressive overload or pushing your body to work a little harder each time, then the progress is going to slow down or stop completely.